 - The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection', 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP.
-CiN and LAC concerns is maintained and shared with the governing body annually. - New extended A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - New extended Our school will maintain, keep and store records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2022.
+CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our school will maintain, keep and store records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023.

 The Senior DSL and DSL team ensure all concerns and incidents are reported, recorded, responded to.
 Our school uses the CPOMS electronic management system to process the transfer of information and individual case files, should a child move school or leave to go to either Elective Home Education, alternative education placement, or college.

-All transfers are in accordance with KCSiE 2021 paragraphs 68, 101 to 121 to 122, 539,542 pages 162 to 164.
+All transfers are in accordance with KCSiE 2023.